SvetlanaRedkina/Python-Core-Skills/README.md

 ## Notebooks

 - The code is written in Jupyter Notebooks

-- Each Notebook is a concise narrative of one of the following topics:
+- These notebooks are helpful if you want to have a refresher on the following topics:
     * Lists.
 Tuples.
 Dictionaries.
 Sets
     * Conditions.
 Loops
     * Functions